octo-webf/Micro-frontends/microfront-with-js-2/README.md

 Go to `Micro-frontends/microfront-with-webcomponents/` :

-1. In `./angular-app`, `react-app` & `vue-app` execute `npm run dev` to build & launch the Angular and React Web Components at http://localhost:4001/, http://localhost:4002/ & http://localhost:4003/
+1. In `./angular-app`, `react-app` & `vue-app` execute `npm run dev` to build & launch the Angular, React & Vue Web Components at http://localhost:4001/, http://localhost:4002/ & http://localhost:4003/
 2. In `./common-content` run `npm start` to allow use of shared content serve at http://localhost:4100/
 3. In `./wrapper-app` run `npm start` to see an example of use of Custom Elements at http://localhost:4000/